-Pricing strategy for a federal government contract should be more insightful than simply trying to guess your competitors’ price points.
+Pricing strategy for a federal Government contract should be more insightful than simply trying to guess your competitors’ price points.
 Over the years, proposal professionals have evolved formal processes for performing robust competitive analysis.
 Failure to include this crucial step in your bid development can mean, in effect, that you’ve lost the bid before it’s even submitted.

 Additionally, the analysis might warn you that winning with your intentionally low labor rates would lock you into a losing proposition!